yjkogan/discordbot-of-resistbot/README.md

 allowing "sharding" across multiple servers but DMs are all on the same "shard".
 We could get around this by asking user to initiate a conversation via an application command / slash command, which can be used in DMs (or elsewhere) without other users seeing it, but that's a slightly different UX than elsewhere.

+## Handlers

+The Discord handlers facilitate receiving messages and interactions from Discord and forwarding them to RapidPro.

+- Messages are exactly that: any message the user sends the bot via DM.
+- [Interactions](https://discord.com/developers/docs/interactions/overview) are a special Discord thing that in our case just means when users click one of the buttons on Discord.